 Until a few years ago I used data collated by the US Carbon Dioxide Information Analysis Center (CDIAC); part of the US Department of Energy.
 They were axed as part of Trump’s destruction of US climate research.
 Luckily a new source has come along which takes CDIAC and other data and combines it into a coherent data set (saving me the hassle of doing the same exercise).

-The Global Carbon Project (GCP) is a collaboration of academics who want to find and curate the best data on carbon emissions.
+The Global Carbon Project (GCP)2 is a collaboration of academics3 who want to find and curate the best data on carbon emissions.
 They publish their data regularly as part of academic studies.
-Their data includes: Measurements from the latest release inventories; recent data on fossil fuel consumption to turn that into emissions estimates; and they use historical data to project back to the start of the Industrial Revolution, tracking the use of coal.
+Their data includes4: Measurements from the latest release inventories; recent data on fossil fuel consumption to turn that into emissions estimates; and they use historical data to project back to the start of the Industrial Revolution, tracking the use of coal.

 Pretty much all data is imperfect.
 There are always issues about the accuracy of collection, and how that may be skewed by the methods chosen, or the restrictions on how that takes place.